-The capital of the Maldives is Malé (pronounced Maa-ley).
-It's one of the smallest capital cities of the world and a large chunk of the Maldives' populations resides here and in the adjoining island of HulhuMalé.
+The capital of the Maldives is Malé (pronounced Maa-ley); one of the smallest capital cities in the world.

 Maldives bars the entry of alcohol and pork onto its shores.
-If you bring in any of these items, they will remain bonded with Maldives customs authorities until you depart the country.
-All private island resorts have an extensive collection of alcohol and spirits for you to choose from.
-Therefore, there is no need to bring in any in the first place.
+In case, you bring in any of these items, they will remain bonded with Maldives customs authorities until you depart the country.
+All private island resorts are well-stacked with an expansive selection of liquors, both local and international, for you to choose from.

 Each Maldives resort has its own desalination plant.
-In addition, bottled water is readily available and most resorts sell international brands of water such as Perrier, Evian, Voss.
+In addition, branded bottled water is readily available.

-English is a commonly spoken language in every tourist resort, hotel, restaurants and also on public transport.
-So communication in English is not really an issue.
-Also many tourist resorts have guides from many European countries as well as from parts of Asia.
+English is a commonly spoken language in every tourist resort, hotel, restaurants, and also on public transport.
+Also several tourist resorts have guides from most European countries as well as from parts of Asia.

 All major credit cards are accepted in resort islands and in the capital city.